 Summer Job?
 What Teens and Parents Need to Know

-Now that school’s out and summer is just around the corner, many students will turn their attention to finding a summer job.
+Now that school’s out and summer has officially arrived, many students will turn their attention to finding a summer job.
 Teens getting a job for the first time are often shocked to find out that not all the money they earn ends up in their pocket.
 Whether it’s flipping burgers, filling coffee or filing documents, there are a number of tax implications teens and their parents should be aware of!

 Wage Reporting & Tax Withholding

 When your teenager gets hired for a summer job they’ll most likely have to complete Form W-4, Employee’s Withholding Allowance Certificate, before they can start working.
 The purpose of the W-4 is to let the employer know how much the employee wants to have withheld for federal and state income taxes.
 Your teen can also use this form to claim an exemption from federal withholding if they don’t think they’ll earn more than the standard deduction of $12,200.

 Generally, as long as your child is considered a dependent and they don’t earn more than the standard deduction amount they won’t have to file a separate tax return on income generated from a summer job.
 The IRS considers anyone who is under age 19 a dependent, unless they’re permanently disabled.

 If your teen is interested in branching out on their own, starting a summer business is a step in the right direction.
 You just need to keep in mind that whether it’s babysitting or mowing lawns, they may still be responsible for paying taxes on the money they make.
 Generally, the IRS requires teens who earn more than $400 from self-employment to file a tax return.
 If they have any expenses to deduct, such as mileage or equipment, they’ll also need to file a Schedule C, Profit or Loss from Business, on their Form 1040.